There have been more mass shootings than days in 2023, database shows

 Police are still working to determine the suspect's possible motive, the interim deputy chief said.

-At least one person is dead and seven more people were injured in a shooting in Oakland, California, on the night of Jan.
+At least one person was killed and seven more people were injured in a shooting in Oakland, California, on the night of Jan.
 23.

 Authorities have not yet disclosed a possible motivation for this shooting.